MuhammadUsmanGM/Codeius-CodingAgent/README.md

 8. To use package inspection tools:
    - Use `/inspect [package_name]` to get detailed information about a package including dependencies, licenses, and vulnerabilities

+9. To use snippet tools:
+   - Use `/snippet [action] [args]` to manage code snippets with actions like 'get', 'add', 'list', and 'insert'

+10. To use web scraping tools:
+   - Use `/scrape [file_or_dir_or_url] [css_selector]` to scrape content from HTML files, directories, or URLs

+11. To use configuration management tools:
+   - Use `/config [action] [args]` to manage config files with actions like 'view', 'edit', and 'list'

+12. To use scheduling automation tools:
+   - Use `/schedule [task_type] [interval] [target]` to schedule tasks to run automatically (e.g., tests, scripts, commands)

 ## Configuration